Make-Magazine/makerfaire/wp-content/plugins/gravityview-inline-edit/readme.txt

-=== Inline Edit by GravityView ===
+=== GravityEdit ===
-Tags: gravity forms
+Tags: gravity forms, inline edit, gravityview
-Requires at least: 3.3
+Requires at least: 4.4
-Tested up to: 5.8
+Tested up to: 6.2
-Stable tag: trunk
-Contributors: The GravityView Team
+Contributors: The GravityKit Team
 License: GPL 2
+Requires PHP: 7.2.0

 Easily edit your Gravity Forms field values without having to go to the Edit Entry screen.

 == Description ==

 Inline Editing is a powerful way to quickly make changes to a form entry without needing to enter an Edit Entry form individually.
-[Learn more about the plugin](https://gravityview.co/extensions/inline-edit/).
+[Learn more about the plugin](https://www.gravitykit.com/extensions/gravityview-inline-edit/).

 == Installation ==